MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-via-event-hubs-overview.md

 # Extensibility via Event Hubs

-This content guides you through the process of setting up and using the *event tracing data* that is available from Microsoft Dynamics 365 Fraud Protection (Fraud Protection).
+This content guides you through the process of setting up and using the *event tracing data* that is available from Microsoft Dynamics 365 Fraud Protection.
 This data includes, but isn't limited to, data for *audit log events*, *latency events*, and *trace events*.

 Through pure-code software development kits (SDKs), you can integrate this data with your own organization's workflows, requirements for granular control, and custom needs.
 Additionally, you can take advantage of fast-development tools such as Azure Logic Apps, Power BI, and Power Apps for powerful automation, reports, and applications.